 Application Procedure: Obtain an ANGEAP form from your guard unit for certification.
 Complete section one and submit the ANGEAP form to the Veterans Resource Center at Southern Union State Community College.
-ACHE will send the payment to the school's Financial Aid/VA Officer.
+Alabama Commissions on Higher Education (ACHE) will send the payment to the school's Financial Aid /VA Officer.